 (b) Any amendment of an ISDA Master Agreement pursuant to this Protocol will be effective on receipt by ISDA, as agent, of an Adherence Letter from each party to that ISDA Master Agreement.

+(c) Any amendment of an ISDA Master Agreement pursuant to any of Annexes 11, 12, 13 and 14 of this Protocol will be effective:

+on [December 17, 2001] if an Adherence Letter is received by ISDA, as agent, from both parties to that ISDA Master Agreement on or before [December 3, 2001];

+(ii) on [January 17, 2001] if an Adherence Letter is received by ISDA, as agent, from both parties to that ISDA Master Agreement on or before [ ]; or

+(iii) on [ ] if an Adherence Letter is received by ISDA, as agent, from both parties to that ISDA Master Agreement after [ ].

-(c) This Protocol is intended for use without negotiation, but without prejudice to any amendment, modification or waiver in respect of an ISDA Master Agreement that the parties may otherwise effect in accordance with the terms of that ISDA Master Agreement.
+(d) This Protocol is intended for use without negotiation, but without prejudice to any amendment, modification or waiver in respect of an ISDA Master Agreement that the parties may otherwise effect in accordance with the terms of that ISDA Master Agreement.

 (i) In adhering to this Protocol, an Adhering Party may not specify additional provisions, conditions or limitations in its Adherence Letter or otherwise.